Boating And Jet Ski Accident Lawyer in West Palm Beach

-The boating and marine accident lawyers at the West Palm Beach Law Office of Roger P. Foley provide representation for those victims injured on boats or commercial vessels.
-Our boating injury accident attorneys recognize that victims dealing with such injuries can be overwhelmed and are seeking the best boating accident attorneys for their case.
-Our West Palm Beach boating lawyers will start immediately on your accident claims so that you may concentrate on recovering from your injuries.
+The boating and jet ski accident lawyers at the West Palm Beach Law Office of Roger P. Foley provide representation for those victims injured on boats, jet skis or commercial vessels.
+Our boating and jet ski injury accident attorneys recognize that victims dealing with such injuries can be overwhelmed and are seeking the best boating accident attorneys for their case.
+Our West Palm Beach boating and jet ski lawyers will start immediately on your accident claims so that you may concentrate on recovering from your injuries.
 The Law offices of Roger P. Foley are here to assist you.
 Call us at (561)-746-7076

 South Florida is a hot spot for boating enthusiasts.
 Palm Beach County is known to have some of the wealthiest people among its residences.
 In fact, Forbes magazine claimed that 44 billionaires live in Palm Beach County.
 Major cities within Palm Beach County that are known for boating include Boca Raton, Delray Beach, and Jupiter, Florida.

-In Palm Beach County, Florida, while out on the water you will encounter many different types of vessel:
+In Palm Beach County, Florida, while out on the water you will encounter many different types of vessels:

 - Fishing Boats

-Florida is surrounded by water and there are not only boaters but those that are in a kayak, canoe, paddle board (SUP) or Persona Water Craft ( PWC or Jet ski).
+Florida is surrounded by water and there are not only boaters but those that are in a kayak, canoe, paddle board (SUP) or Personal Watercraft ( PWC or Jet ski).
 With so many activities and size disparities there are bound to be accidents on the water.
-If involved in a boating accident contact the lawyers at the Law Office of Roger P. Foley to discuss your maritime injury case.
+If involved in a boating or PWC accident contact the lawyers at the Law Office of Roger P. Foley to discuss your maritime injury case.
 We are available at our main office in West Palm Beach, Florida.

 Just like there are traffic laws for automobiles operating on a highway, there are laws for the water ways.
 Florida statute chapter 327 discusses Vessel Safety.
 Florida Fish and Wildlife, along with local law enforcement and the coast guard patrol the waters surrounding Florida.
 With thousands of people enjoying the water, it is essential that everyone follow the rules to minimize accidents in the water.
 However, if you live in Florida, you understand that there are always people that know better and ignore the laws, thereby jeopardizing other’s safety.

 Boating accidents are governed by both state and federal laws, maritime law, depending on where the accident occurred.
-Consult with a boating accident attorney to determine if you have meritorious claim and what jurisdiction that claim should be brought so that you acquire compensation for your injuries.
-Call a Palm Beach County boat injury lawyer at 561-746-7076.
+Consult with a boating accident attorney to determine if you have a meritorious claim and what jurisdiction that claim should be brought so that you acquire compensation for your injuries.
+Call a Palm Beach County boat or jet ski injury lawyer.

 In Florida, you have a maximum of three (3) years to bring legal action for your maritime injury.
 Like any injury caused by negligence, it is important that you treat and document your injury.
 Boating accidents differ from car accidents as there may not be as many witnesses available.
 It is important that photos and videos are taken.
 Acquire as much information as possible regarding the incident so that you may share it with a West Palm Beach Boat accident or maritime lawyer.
 If you have any questions, contact our office to discuss your options regarding your Florida boat accident case.
 Call us today, we offer free, no-obligation consultations!
 561-746-7076